damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 ```
-1. [ ] People Ops: Once the termination has taken place (whether voluntary or involuntary), as soon as possible, create issue called 'Offboarding (NAME), per (DATE)' in [organization](https://dev.gitlab.org/gitlab/organization/issues) with relevant lines of the master offboarding checklist and /cc @rspeicher, @jacobvosmaer, @patricio, @ernst, @brittany.
+1. [ ] People Ops: Once the termination has taken place (whether voluntary or involuntary), as soon as possible, create issue called 'Offboarding (NAME), per (DATE)' in [organization](https://dev.gitlab.org/gitlab/organization/issues) with relevant lines of the master offboarding checklist and /cc @rspeicher, @jacobvosmaer, @patricio, @ernst, @brittany, @joan.
 1. [ ] For this offboarding, the manager is @MENTION, People Ops is handled by @MENTION. cc @rspeicher, @jacobvosmaer, @patricio, @ernst.
 1. [x] _not relevant_ People Ops: Send an email to the chosen buddy letting them know that they have been chosen and include a link to the onboarding issue.
 1. [ ] Google account